Falls are one of the major health concerns among the elderly.

 Also be on the lookout for the early signs of cognitive impairment, such as forgetfulness, slurred speech, and the inability to focus.
 These symptoms could mean that the elder isn’t getting enough mental stimulation in their current lifestyle and environment.

-4. Perform a safety assessment of their home
+4. Perform a home safety assessment

 A licensed occupational therapist should be able to carry out a thorough safety assessment of the elder’s home.
 After which, they can provide a list of “fall-proofing” recommendations that will help provide a safer environment for the elder.